Michael Holloway

 Cofiwch Dryweryn it reads in Afon Tryweryn

-because of my home Liverpool still stands
+because my home Liverpool still stands

 the submerged town drowned by the English.